btcven/locha/README.md

 * The main software running on Turpial devices (ESP32) can be found [here](https://github.com/btcven/locha-mesh-app)

+* Our firmware for the ESP32 (Turpial) chip boards can be found [here](https://github.com/btcven/turpial-firmware)

+* Our firmware for the CC1312R radio modules can be found [here](https://github.com/btcven/radio-firmware)

 * Messages routing protocol code can be found [here]() (link needs to be updated)

 * The current React Native mobile app can be found [here](https://github.com/btcven/LochaMesh-Chat)

+* Find Locha Mesh simulator, datasheets, and more on the [btcven repository](https://github.com/btcven).

 * Documentation can be found [here](https://github.com/btcven/locha/tree/master/documents)